 Do not leave printed matter to the old

 Newsletters, podcasts, web design and animated infographics are in vogue and one could deduce in the Corona year that editorial offices only concentrate on the web.
 But that is not the case.
 Print is also being significantly developed.
 It seems that the printed newspaper should not simply be left to the older generation.
 In Scandinavia and the Benelux countries, daily newspapers have long resembled loosely laid-out magazines.
 Now Germany is also following suit.
 Current content is increasingly being presented in up-to-date design.
 German regional newspapers are now even setting up their own layout departments.
 More and more art directors are being hired to present content optimally in print and online.
 And the results are amazing.
 Newspapers look modern, both in terms of content and design, both in print and online.
-In Vienna, Norbert Küpper will be providing information about the seven trends of the "21st European Newspaper Award" and what conclusions he draws from the past months for 2021.
+Nobert Küpper provides information on the trends of the 21st and 22nd European Newspaper Awards.
+An initial preliminary balance of the past few months: newspapers have maintained their high level of design in spite of working from home.
 Küpper has redesigned more than 180 newspapers.
-He works mainly in the German-speaking countries, but has also designed titles in Poland, the Czech Republic, Slovakia and the United Arab Emirates.
-Last year, he was invited to give lectures at the Zurich University of the Arts (ZHdK) and the Augsburg University of Applied Sciences, among others.
-This year he spoke at an event in Copenhagen organized by Danske Medier, the Danish Publishers Association.
+He works mainly in the German speaking area but he has also designed titles in Poland, Czech Republic, Slovakia, and the United Arab Emirates.

 Funke Media Group

 Editor-in-Chief, Journalist, „Fædrelandsvennen“, Norway